anilpras/AzureAppService-Query-AlwaysOn/README.md

-# Fetch AutoHeal setting for sites belongs to a subscription
+# Fetch AlwaysOn setting for sites belongs to a subscription
-How to know if 'auto heal' is enabled for all the site within the subscription
+How to know if 'auto heal' is enabled for all the sites within the subscription

 **Approach #1**